yagyashahi7/realtime-weather-app/README.md

 ## Technologies Used

 - Python: The backbone.
-- FastAPI: For the API—super efficient.
+- FastAPI: For the API-super efficient.
 - Uvicorn: Runs the server.
 - SQLAlchemy: Manages the database.
 - HTML/CSS/JS: For the frontend.